Use the paraphrasing checklist below to check your work.

 To view an example of synthesizing, open the sample article link below and look for the section labeled background.
 (Note that this paper does not use APA formatting).
 Notice how the authors often cite more than one source (this shows up as places where more than one number follows a sentence, the numbers refer to the position of the reference in the reference list).
 When the authors list more than one source after a sentence, they are paraphrasing a concept which appears in more than one source and citing each source they used for their paraphrase.
 Reading the background or literature reviews of articles from nursing journals can help you develop a sense of how authors use synthesizing (effectively or ineffectively!).

 To learn more about synthesizing and how to effectively synthesize, open up the link labeled "Instructions for Synthesis Matrix".
 Read through the handout to see how to organize the information from multiple sources and then synthesize that information.
-The last link is for a blank synthesis matrix if you would like to use one for your literature review..
+The third link is for a blank synthesis matrix if you would like to use one for your literature review..
+The last link is for a synthesis checklist to check your work.